-An awning and a new street face was added in 1992 so today only the upper level reflects the art deco detailing.
-It is best viewed from Trim Place (Item 3a).
+An awning and a new street face were added in 1992 so today only the upper level reflects the art deco detailing.
+It is best viewed from Trim Place (Item 3).
+This branch of the bank closed in 2023 and the future of the building is unknown.

 The Commonwealth Bank of Australia in 1937.
+Photo source: Ryde Library.